 Thermal scanning probe lithography tool with a hybrid direct laser sublimation and grayscale patterning capability

-The NanoFrazor® Explore is the first commercial thermal scanning probe lithography system.
-The NanoFrazor® Explore can be used in various application areas, such as quantum devices, 1D/2D materials such as quantum dots, Dolan bridges and Josephson junctions, and nanoscale arrays.
-The unique capabilities of the NanoFrazor® Explore enable novel research in both new devices and in new materials.
-For example, thermal scanning probe lithography can be used in advanced applications such as grayscale photonics devices, nanofluidics structures or biomimetic substrates for cell growth, or any application requiring local modification of materials via heat, e.g. chemical reactions and physical phase changes.
+• The NanoFrazor® Explore is the first commercial Thermal Scanning probe Lithography System.
+The NanoFrazor® Explore can be used in various application areas, such as quantum devices, 1D/2D materials like quantum dots, Dolan bridges and Josephson junctions, and nanoscale arrays.
+The unique capabilities of the NanoFrazor® Explore enable novel research in both new devices and new materials.
+For example, Thermal Scanning Probe Lithography can be used in advanced applications such as grayscale photonics devices, nanofluidic structures or biomimetic substrates for cell growth, or any application requiring local modification of materials via heat, e.g., chemical reactions and physical phase changes.

 The technology behind the system is the result of more than 20 years of intensive research and development (R&D) that started at IBM Research Zürich, and now takes place at Heidelberg Instruments Nano.
 The NanoFrazor® hardware and software are constantly advancing to extend the capabilities and performance of the tool and the wide range of applications.
 Our dedicated team of experts continues to develop and optimize the pattern transfer processes for different applications.
 We compile this know-how in a growing library of best practices and protocols to support our customers.